 - build the project and create a binary image

-- transfer the image to your ARTIK board over the SSH connection you set up here.
+- transfer the image to your ARTIK board over SSH as set up in Step 2.

 If needed, select Run » Run Configurations… to select the target board for the project (under "Connections:").

 Right-click on the application project and select Run As » ARTIK 5/7/10 Program